 Packing has never been one of my strong suits.
 I have a huge aversion to packing lists.
-My mother handed them to my sister and I since we were little.
-Maybe that’s why I shied away from making an Ireland packing list at first for my own family.
+My mother handed lists to my sister and I when we were little– maybe that’s why I shied away from making an Ireland packing list at first for my own family.

 Making a packing list for Ireland when planning a trip was painful, but necessary.

 You know, because he had to bring all of the stuff I didn’t want to carry.

 Table of Contents

 But truth be told, I always have our family packing list in my head.
-I travel so much that I always know what needs to go in our bags, even when packing for Ireland, to stay dry, hydrated and even stay warm in that blustery wind that can sweep across the cliffs. .
+I travel so much that I always know what needs to go in our bags, even when packing for Ireland, to stay dry, hydrated and even stay warm in that blustery wind that can sweep across the cliffs in spring.

-I have my boys packing down to a science, bringing as little as possible and assuming I’ll wash a few pairs of socks and underpants along the way.
+I have my boys packing down to a science, bringing as little as possible and assuming I’ll wash a few pairs of socks and underwear along the way.

 Where I typically run into overpacking is with my own clothing and toiletries.